Heli (biblical figure): The curse on the Solomonic line

 If Matthew's genealogy is that of Mary, and Luke's of Joseph, then there is a problem with the curse on the Solomonic line, dating from the time of Jeconiah where Jeremiah pronounced that no descendant of Jeconiah would again sit on the throne of David in Judah.
-However, Jeconiah's grandson Zerubbabel is later chosen by God, and ruled over Judah.
+In contrast, if Luke's genealogy is that of Mary, and Matthew's of Joseph, then this creates no problem with the curse on the Solomonic line.
+However, Jeconiah's grandson Zerubbabel is later chosen by God, and was a governor of the Achaemenid Empire's Yehud Medinta (Province of Judah), as appointed by Darius the Great.

 Saint Joachim and Saint Anne

 The apocryphal Protoevangelium of James gives the story of Saint Joachim and Saint Anne as the parents of Mary.
 This is largely followed in Catholic, Orthodox, and Anglican tradition.